COLLECT YOUR MEDICAL RECORDS FOR YOUR DISABILITY CASE

 Contact Cannon Disability Law for further information or help to obtain your medical records.Medical records are the best evidence in every disability claim, because they will show if your physician supports your case.
 There are specific forms that your doctor can fill out to help your case.
 We provide those forms to our clients, so that they can give them to their doctor.
 Also, we encourage our clients to have regular visits and treatment with a supportive physician.

 Collecting medical records is not easy.
 We prefer it when our clients collect their own medical records, because they usually get them from their doctor for free.
 However, if you cannot do it, we can.
+We will need to order your records from your provider, because most records are electronic medical records.
+This means they are stored electronically and can be sent electronically.
+Some providers, however, still use paper and need to mail your records.
 Our attorneys and paralegals have decades of experience searching for and obtaining the records the SSA needs to see.
 If you cooperate with us, we will do our best to find all of the medical records that prove your disability.